 Back up to my local urban village Upper Baggot Street for the next stage of the treatment.
 The MRI was clear so it was time to visit Vivienne Starr, Optician, who I know for over a decade now to organise an eye examination.
 An appointment was arranged for the following Monday.
 On Monday 15th I met with the Ophthalmologist who gave me a thorough eye check.
 The eye check showed up no changes or any inconsistencies.
 The ophthalmologist assured me there was no evidence of cancer in my eyes.
 However she asked me to return for a ‘Field test’ and to organise same with Vivienne.
 This is a test to identify glaucoma http://www.fightingblindness.ie/eye-conditions/glaucoma/

 I made the appointment for Wednesday.
-As I was walking I noticed the Well Woman sign next door to Meaghers Pharmacy.
+As I was walking I noticed the Well Woman http://www.wellwomancentre.ie/ sign next door to Meaghers Pharmacy.
 The constant flow of media about CervicalCheck brought it to my attention that I had never been called for screening.
 I decided I would be brave and went up the stairs and spoke to members of the team.
 I explained my situation.
 They recommended that I contact the National Screening Service to see why I was not notified.
 I asked them about a private appointment and they said it would be the following week at a cost of e120; but they did qualify this by saying they were awaiting Government intervention which could mean a lesser charge.
 I returned home and phoned the National Screening Service.
 With great efficiency they answered my question and then asked me their security code questions.
 They had my name, my address, my age and they knew that I had never been called forward for screening.
 It is hard to imagine that if you are called for BreastCheck screening how it is possible that you are not called up for the CervicalCheck?
 Here we go again with bureaucracy and silos.
-I have the ID number.
+I have the ID number from the National Screening Service.
 I am due back in Oncology for Herceptin on Tuesday so I will then ask if it is necessary for me to have a CervicalCheck.
 I have had so much illness over the past two decades that I keep details in a WordPress list and I do know I have been treated on two occasions for bleeds.
 You will find my details on this link https://canisgallicus.com/2018/04/12/1993-2018-traumatic-brain-injury-memory-deficits-bipolar-anxiety-ect-chronic-fatigue-to-diagnosis-2017-of-breast-cancer-a-journal-because-i-recall-little-of-all-this/

 Chapter 8 is almost complete but it is time for a little of what is abstract about my life with traumatic brain injury and how I link to this article which I found by using the search key on Twitter and “Augment Memory”.
 I am not a Facebook user because the intellect is insufficient to understand it.
 I can’t really explain what I don’t know.
 However Twitter has been my lifeline for many years now.
 Thomas Dixon is ahead of me http://www.fastcompany.com/3037432/this-man-uses-twitter-as-a-prosthetic-device-for-his-damaged-memory

 Twitter allows me to engage with the world news; add to this that each day, my partner KT buys three newspapers to keep me occupied for a few hours;; again tapping historic memory, mixing it with the day and often the outcome is a journal.
-Since my traumatic brain injury when I fractured my skull in 1993; it was a horse fall while going over a jump.
-This was further complicated because I was living in Harare, Zimbabwe.
+I sustained a traumatic brain injury when I fractured my skull in 1993 – it was a horse fall while going over a jump, and this was further complicated because I was living in Harare, Zimbabwe.
 Thankfully, I have been fortunate enough to have had access to the use of a computer.
 Prudential-Bache in London allowed me to take my computer when I left employment and it traveled by ship to Zimbabwe.
 The computer meant I could write letters about Zimbabwe and life as an expatriate, which I still have .
 When I returned home to Ireland, my mother bought me a computer and again I continued using it as a source neuro rehabilitation.
 I have to admit unlike Thomas Dixon, I never adapted to the Smartphone.
 I rely on my desktop computer.
 Thomas Dixon and I share some similarities but also I have adapted my own techniques which differ from him.
 This may be to do with different character traits and personality.
 I am not interested in knowing the incidentals of yesterday, like who I met or didn’t meet.
-I just live the day, based on the experience and recommendation of a wise Jonathan Swift who said many centuries ago now and that is “Live each day of your life”.
+I just live in the day, based on the experience and recommendation of a wise Jonathan Swift who said many centuries ago now and that is “Live each day of your life”.

 To return to the article written by John Paul Titlow, Fast Company about Thomas Dixon:-